 For working mothers, if the people you work with are not understanding or the culture is very rigid, it may be difficult, though not impossible, to breastfeed.
-For example, work which requires constant mobility (difficult to have a place for expressing and storage) or work which does not allow for breaks (to express milk 2-3 times a day).
+For example, work that requires constant mobility (difficult to have a place for expressing and storage) or work which does not allow for breaks (to express milk 2-3 times a day).

 There are mothers who travel frequently and it was not unheard of to courier expressed breastmilk under cold conditions.
 That is real perseverance!

-Fortunately, there are workplaces which are pro-family.
+Fortunately, there are workplaces that are pro-family.
 Some companies have nursing rooms for breastfeeding employees to book slots as well as fridges for storage.
 Some employers are more flexible with time and female workers can take short breaks to breastfeed with the time that can be made up in the same day.

 - Lifestyle Issues

 Breastfeeding requires a significant mental and emotional commitment as well as time investment.
 Mothers and babies need to be close and spend extended time together.
 In our fast-paced society, it requires a lot of willpower to slow down, be disciplined in feeding and expressing and be in it for the long haul.

 Breastfeeding cannot be rushed – you cannot force the baby to drink faster or suddenly pause feeding.
 Further, babies cannot fit into a structured routine to the adults’ convenience.
 Breastfeeding also requires the mother to be cautious of her diet and to abstain from certain medications that contraindicate breastfeeding.

 There is a constant need for more awareness and support to help women to breastfeed.
 The maternity leave women are currently entitled to is up to a period of 4 months.
 To enable breastfeeding to be achievable for a longer period (i.e. up to 1-2 years), there needs to be a change in societal attitudes as well as increased flexibility in the workplace.